ipo-exe/abm-cue/README.md

 ![anim](https://github.com/ipo-exe/abm-cue/blob/main/docs/bench0.gif "bench0")

-#### Benchmark 1: the influencer alone in a boring world
+#### Benchmark 1: the closed agent alone in an open world

-Here a single agent that never changes walks in a constant world, changing it.
+Here a single agent that never change (closed agent) walks in a constant (but open) world, changing it.

 Parameters:
 * `N_Agents`: 1